ermau/Instant/CONTRIBUTING.md

 -	Braces on new lines (except for simple getters/setters).
 -	Spaces for methods with arguments, no space without arguments.
 -	No trailing whitespaces.
--	Use 'this.' for private fields.
+-	Use 'this.' for private fields, do not use _ in their names.
 -	Generally follow the existing style.